-Aegon Frey (Jinglebell)
+Aegon Frey (son of Stevron)

-|Died||In 299 AC, at The Twins|
+|Died||In 299 AC, at the Twins|

-|Book(s)|| A Clash of Kings (Mentioned)|
+|Book(s)|| A Clash of Kings (mentioned)|

-A Storm of Swords (Appears)
+A Storm of Swords (appears)

-A Feast for Crows (Mentioned)
+A Feast for Crows (appendix)

 Appearance and Character

 - See also: Images of Aegon Frey (Jinglebell)

 Aegon is about fifty, thin and stooped.
 He has long grey hair.
 He strongly resembles his grandfather, Lord Walder Frey, but has larger and friendlier eyes.
 Aegon is a simple and harmless lackwit with a vacant expression.